Age UK North, South & West Dorset offers a free and confidential information and advice service for older people, their families and carers.

 - Legal issues - such as wills, Power of Attorney, and how to deal with an estate.

 Advocacy respects people's rights to control their own lives and make their own choices, helping to identify and represent a person's views and concerns.
 For many it is a vital service which covers a wide range of issues including access to services, understanding and accessing information, and safeguarding quality of care and social needs.
 The support is for anyone aged over 50, however, it is mainly aimed at those who are disadvantaged for any reason.
 Many people who use our service have little or no contact with others.

 Money and Benefits

-Age UK Dorchester holds a by appointment Wills surgery every few months.
+Age UK North, South & West Dorset holds a by appointment Wills surgery every few months.
 Individuals can come and ask an expert questions about Wills, powers of attorney and other legal aspects of home and finances.
 See calendar for future dates.